redis/redis-om-node/README.md

 album.outOfPublication = true                 // Property 'outOfPublication' does not exist on type 'Album'
 ```

-To fix this, add an interface with the same name as your entity.
+To fix this—without resorting to `// @ts-ignore`—add an interface with the same name as your entity.
 On that interface, add all the properties you provided to the schema:

 ```typescript
 interface Album {